-- At the time of data entry of the lists, there was an option to insert a phone number in the datasheet.
+i.
+At the time of data entry of the lists, there was an option to insert a phone number in the datasheet.
 Primarily, the addition of any 11-digit numbers was allowed.
-But later it became compulsory to use a beneficiary's genuine mobile number that must be the same as the national ID; - (ii) During the verification at the Upazila level, most mistakes were found, which was corrected at that stage.
+But later it became

+- compulsory to use a beneficiary's genuine mobile number that must be the same as the one used in the national ID; - ii.
+During the verification at the Upazila level, most mistakes were found which was corrected at that stage.
 Nonetheless, there were a few errors.
-This is why certain problems emerged during the final stage of the disbursements. - (iii) There is no way of distributing money to the same number more than once.
+This is why certain problems emerged during the final stage of the disbursements. - iii.
+There is no way of distributing money to the same number more than once.
 Disbursement of money to those controversial numbers has already been halted.
 The government asked the field administration to rectify the complete data by 18 May 2020.
-Those who have used others' numbers should use either their own or bank account numbers. - (iv) The reimbursement of money can only be made clear until their national identification cards or bank accounts have been certified.
+Those who have used others' numbers should use either their own phone numbers or bank account numbers. - iv.
+The reimbursement of money can only be made clear when their NID cards or bank accounts have been certified.
 Beneficiaries can collect cash assistance from bank accounts without cell phones.